• Skip to primary navigation

 Ingredients

-• 1 ยฝ cups cooked short grain rice or cooked medium or long grain rice
+• 1 ½ cups cooked short grain rice or cooked medium or long grain rice

-• 5.29 oz canned tuna in oil recommended, or canned tuna in water
+• 5.29 oz canned tuna in oil - highly recommended (or use canned tuna in water)

-• 2 tablespoon sriracha sauce add more if needed
+• 2 tablespoon sriracha add more if needed

 • 2 tablespoon Japanese mayo or regular mayo, add more if needed